-On-going

-Preparatory work

-- (1) We are conducting a Phase III trial for Piclidenoson in the treatment of rheumatoid arthritis. - (2) We are conducting a Phase III trial for Piclidenoson in the treatment of psoriasis. - (3) We are conducting a Phase II study with respect to the development of Namodenoson for the treatment of HCC with approximately 78 patients and completed enrollment of 78 patients in the third quarter of 2017 with top-line results expected in the first quarter of 2019. - (4) We are conducting a Phase II trial of Namodenoson in the treatment of NASH.
-Top-line results are expected in the third quarter of 2019. - (5) We are investigating additional compounds, targeting the A3AR, for the treatment of sexual dysfunction and have therefore postponed a planned IND submission for this indication.
+- On-going - Preparatory work - (1) We are conducting a Phase III trial for Piclidenoson in the treatment of rheumatoid arthritis. - (2) We are conducting preparatory work for a Phase III trial for Piclidenoson in the treatment of psoriasis following agreement with the EMA on our protocol design. - (3) We are conducting a Phase II study with respect to the development of Namodenoson for the treatment of HCC with approximately 78 patients and completed enrollment of 78 patients in the third quarter of 2017 with results expected in the second half of 2018. - (4) We are conducting a Phase II trial of Namodenoson in the treatment of NASH with completion of patient enrollment expected toward the end of 2018 and data release expected in the first half of 2019. - (5) We are investigating additional compounds, targeting the A3 adenosine receptor, for the treatment of sexual dysfunction and have therefore postponed a planned IND submission for this indication.